Agricultural Short-Term options

 How you can benefit:

-• Expirations every Friday, very short time frame (days) on liquid underlying and strong option liquidity
+• Expirations every day of the trading week, very short time frame (days) on liquid underlying and strong option liquidity

 • Year-round, constant hedging for individuals to manage ongoing front month exposure for end users such as ethanol plants, feed lots, or millers